Donotknow: Southern Europe

 In a tale from Mentone with the title The Little Mare, a widowed peasant has a mare he asks his son to take care of.
 He also remarries, and his new wife hates her step-son she plans to kill him: first by giving him some fritters laced with poison, then a cake.
 The boy's little mare warns the boy on both attempts, and is seen by the stepmother.
 She then plots with her doctor to feign illness and ask to be wrapped in the skin of a mare as her cure.
 The peasant's son escapes with the mare to another city, and the animal advises him to hide his golden hair under a kerchief and always utter the words "Bismé" to anything the people say.
 Bismé, as how he begins to be called, finds work as the royal gardener's assistant, and fashions beautiful bouquets for the king's three daughters, the youngest gaining the most exquisite of them.
 Later, the mare advises Bismé to take off the kerchief at midnight near the youngest princess's window, so she can see his bright golden hair shining in the distance.
 It happens thus, and the youngest princess falls in love with the gardener Bismé.
 She longs for him, and chooses him as her husband.
 The king agrees to their union, but banishes her from the castle to live a poor gardener's life, unlike her sisters, who married princes.
 Later, war breaks out, and the king's sons-in-law join in the fray, the two princes in fine horses and Bismé on a lame mule.
 When he is out of sight, the little mare appears before Bismé and they ride to battle, defeat the enemy army and take the banners of war with them.
-Next, the two princes go on a hunt fo catch some game, and meet Bismé in fine clothes, but do not recognize him.
+Next, the two princes go on a hunt to catch some game, and meet Bismé in fine clothes, but do not recognize him.
 They ask for some game, and Bismé agrees, as long as they give him their wedding rings.
 The next day, the princes ask again for more game, and Bismé agrees, as long as they allow to be branded on their rumps.
 Finally, the king prepares a grand feast to celebrate the kingdom's victory, and the two princes boast about their prowess in war and in the hunt.
 Bismé then talks about how he got the banners of war, and the price he asked of his brothers-in-law for the game.
 The king banishes the two princes from the kingdom and names Bismé his heir.

-Greece

-Greek scholar Marianthi Kaplanoglou states that the tale type AaTh 532, "I Don't Know" ("Bilmem", according to the national Greek Folktale Catalogue), is an "example" of "widely known stories (...) in the repertoires of Greek refugees from Asia Minor".
-According to Richard MacGillivray Dawkins, the hero's name "Bilmem" ("O Bilimes" and variations thereof) derives from the Turkish bilmem, meaning 'I do not know'.